vizui/designpatterns/docs/content/patterns/components/tooltips.md

 [pattern]
 ### Positioning
 Tooltips can be positioned either above, below, to the left, or to the right of target element.
-In many situations, tooltips need to be positioned dynamically based on the available space around the target element.
+In many situations, tooltips should be positioned dynamically based on the available space around the target element.
 [preview]
 <div style="width: 120px;">
     <button type="button" class="btn btn-block btn-default" data-toggle="tooltip" data-placement="top" title="Tooltip above">Position above</button>